-8. Adjusting the Exit Rollers
+8. Adjusting the Upper Exit Rollers

-Adjust the exit rollers so they overlap the left and right edges of the material by 1/4" (6mm).
-Rotate the release lever to vertical then slide the rollers from side to side to make the adjustment and press the lever down to lock.
-Must be down and latched to operate.
+Adjust the upper exit rollers so the outside edge of the rollers overlap the left and right edges of the material by 1/4" (6mm).
+Slide the rollers from side to side to make the adjustment.